altera-fpga/hls-samples/ReferenceDesigns/db/README.md

 >
 > :warning: Make sure you add the device files associated with the FPGA that you are targeting to your Quartus® Prime installation.

-> **Note**: You'll need a large FPGA part to be able to fit the query 9 variant of this design
+> **Note**: You'll need a large FPGA part to be able to fit the query 9 variant of this design.
+Query 9 variant is not supported on Cyclone® 10 FPGA family.

 ### Performance